henkrijneveld/Joomla-Updateable-Core-Hacks/README.md

 3. It is advised not to override the backend when not necessary.
 4. Upgrading is as of yet not automatic
 5. Only php files are supported
+6. In principle it should be possible to override classes of 3rd party component suppliers.
+However, a lot of them use direct require_once's, so the it cant be overridden with the autoloader.